cchen72-su/ist263-2020spring/README.md

 # ist263-2020spring
-this is for the ist263 class in the 2020 spring.
+This is for the ist263 class in the 2020 spring.